DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 ***Accepting the Mission.*** If the players accept Lady Wachter’s assignment, she promises that she will send one of her associates to brief them on Izek Strazni’s schedule—and provide the bottle of poisoned wine—the following morning.

 > [!lore]+ **Ezra: What Barovians Know**
-> Some learned Barovians, such as Kasimir or Father Petrovich, know the information about Ezra contained in <span class="citation">Van Richten's Guide to Ravenloft (p.
+> Some learned Barovians, such as Kasimir or Father Petrovich, know the information about Ezra contained in <span class="citation"><em>Van Richten's Guide to Ravenloft</em> (p.
 64)</span>.
 However, few know more than that, even among Ezra's own worshippers.
-Kasimir and other long-lived Barovians can share that worship of Ezra began only after Barovian passed into the mists, and that no Barovian had heard the goddess's name before then.
+Kasimir and other long-lived Barovians can share that worship of Ezra began only after Barovia passed into the mists, and that no Barovian had heard the goddess's name before then.
+## G2f.
+The Traitor
+If the players ask Lady Wachter about the "ancient foe of an old and noble house" described in Madam Eva's Tarokka reading regarding the *Tome of Strahd*, she hesitates, then promises to tell them all she knows regarding her family's history should they successfully defeat Izek.
 # G3.
 Return to the Blue Water Inn
 The following morning, as the players enter the taproom of the Blue Water Inn, [[Non-Player Characters#Danika Dorakova|Danika]] informs them that a man has requested their presence at his table by the southern window.
 She quietly adds that Urwin has identified the man as the same cloaked individual who delivered the players’ invitation the previous day.